Nice3point/RevitToolkit/Readme.md

 ### External events

+**EventHandler** classes contains an implementation for `IExternalEventHandler`.

-The **ExternalEventHandler** class is used to modify the document when using modeless windows.
+It is used to modify the document when using modeless windows.
-It contains an implementation of the `IExternalEventHandler` interface.
 You can create your own handlers by deriving from this class.

-To avoid closures and increase performance, use generic overloads and pass data through parameters.

 #### ActionEventHandler